TimesDaily

-The TimesDaily is the daily newspaper for Florence, Alabama.
-The TimesDaily covers a four-county region in Alabama including Lauderdale, Colbert, Franklin, and Lawrence counties, as well as portions of southern Tennessee and northeast Mississippi.
-In addition to editorial offices in Florence, The TimesDaily maintains a state capital bureau in Montgomery.
+The TimesDaily is a daily newspaper published in Florence, Alabama.
+It covers a four-county region in Alabama, including Lauderdale, Colbert, Franklin, and Lawrence counties, as well as parts of southern Tennessee and northeast Mississippi.
+In addition to its editorial offices in Florence, the TimesDaily maintains a state capital bureau in Montgomery.

 The newspaper is owned by the Tennessee Valley Printing Co., which also publishes The Decatur Daily.
-The TimesDaily has a twelve-month average circulation of 28,900 daily and 30,500 Sunday.
-Of the 25 daily newspapers published in Alabama, The TimesDaily has the seventh highest daily circulation.
+The TimesDaily has a twelve-month average circulation of 28,900 for daily editions and 30,500 for Sunday editions.
+Of the 25 daily newspapers published in Alabama, the TimesDaily has the seventh-highest daily circulation.

-The TimesDaily was founded in 1889 as The Florence Times and published its first edition on July 4, 1890.
+The TimesDaily was founded in 1889 as The Florence Times, publishing its first edition on July 4, 1890.
 A sister paper, The Tri-Cities Daily, was founded in 1907.
-The merger of these two newspapers in 1967, which published for a time as The Florence Times—Tri-Cities Daily, gives The TimesDaily its distinctive name.
+The two newspapers merged in 1967, and were published for a time as The Florence Times—Tri-Cities Daily, which led to the current name TimesDaily.

 In 1972, the TimesDaily was acquired by Worrell Newspapers.
-The New York Times Company acquired 8 daily papers, including the TimesDaily, from Worrell in 1982.
-The Tennessee Valley Printing Co. purchased the TimesDaily from the New York Times Regional Media Group, a subsidiary of the New York Times Company, in March 2009.
+In 1982, The New York Times Company acquired eight daily newspapers, including the TimesDaily, from Worrell.
+The Tennessee Valley Printing Co. purchased the TimesDaily from the New York Times Regional Media Group in March 2009.

-Magazine publishing

-The TimesDaily also publishes three regional magazines: ShoalsWoman, Shoals Magazine, and Explore the Shoals.